 Other Special Difficulties in Speech and Language Development

-Speech Therapy is good to start in the early stages.
-The more valid the intervention, the more certain the results.
-The developmental stages of speech, which have been documented by research on a large number of children, are taken into account, thus assessing a child’s deviation from normal growth rate.
-Each stage of speech development is important for a child’s development and is the stepping stone to the next.
-The speech therapist evaluates all data and gives relevant information and recommendations to parents.
-Speech therapy could be started very early (2-2.5 years) for Diffuse Developmental Disorders or later (4.5-5 years) for simple Phonological and Articular Difficulties.
+Early Intervention is vital when it comes to Speech Therapy.
+Each stage of speech development is important for a child’s development and is crucial for the next one.
+The speech therapist evaluates all data, according to developmental stage and age of the child, gives relevant information and recommendations to parents.
+Speech therapy could be started very early (2-2.5 years) for Developmental Disorders or later (4.5-5 years) for simple Phonological and Articulation Difficulties.

 Is Speech Insurance Compensated by Social Security Funds (EOPYY)?

 Speech Therapy is compensated by all the Insurance Funds that belong to EOPYY.
-The basic condition is that the child has a medical certificate from a Public Body, approved by the insurance company.
-With the approved medical report and the necessary documents from the Speech Therapist, the rehabilitation program is usually covered in its entirety.
+With a report from a Public Hospital and the necessary documents provided by the Speech Therapist, the rehabilitation program is usually covered in its entirety.